wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 * the general components of an API
 * specific case studies where flaws in API design lead to undesireable outcomes
 * an API design process to reduce API design flaws

+This paper attempts to understand the components of tha API, show that flaws in APIs Design can lead to undesireable outcomes, and proposes a high level API Design process to attempt to reduce API design flaws.

 ## API Components